elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

   - Denial of Service
     - Overwhelm server with bogus traffic

+### Layers Framework

+Why layers?

+- explicit structure allows identification, relationship of system’s pieces
+- modularization eases maintenance, updating of system

+### Protocol layers and reference models

+- hosts
+- routers
+- links of various media
+- applications
+- protocols
+- hardware, software

+Example of layers is air travel

+- ticket (purchase) &rarr; ticketing service &rarr; ticket (complain)
+- baggage (check) &rarr; baggage service &rarr; baggage (claim)
+- gates (load) &rarr; gate service &rarr; gate (unload)
+- runway takeoff &rarr; runway service &rarr; runway landing
+- airplane routing &rarr; routing service &rarr; airplane routing

+### Layered Internet Protocol Stack

+- application (supporting network applications)
+  - HTTP, IMAP, SMTP, DNS
+- transport (process-process data transfer)
+  - TCP, UDP
+- network (routing of packets from source to dest)
+  - IP, routing protocols
+- link (data transfer between adjacent network elements)
+  - Ethernet, 802.11 (WIFI), PPP?
+- physical (bits on the wire)

 ## Chapter 2 Application Layer Protocols

 World Wide Web (HTTP), File Transfer (FTP), Electronic Mail (SMTP), Domain Name System (DNS), Socket Programming.

+### Client-server Paradigm

+- Server
+  - always-on host
+  - permanent IP address
+  - often in data centers, for scaling
+- client
+  - contact, communicate with server
+  - may be intermittently connected
+  - may have dynamic IP Addresses
+  - do not communicate directly with each other

+### Peer-peer Architecture

+- no always-on server
+- arbitrary end systems directly communicate
+- peers request service from other peers, provide service in return to other peers
+- self scalability - new peers bring new service capacity as well as new service demands
+- peers are intermittently connected and change IP addresses

+### Sockets

+Sockets are like doors on each of the processes that can send and receive messages relying on the transport infrastructure to deliver messages to socket on receiving process.
+Sockets can be UDP or TCP and can communicate within the same machine.

+### Addressing Processes

+- Each host device has unique 32-bit Internet Protocol address
+- Since many processes can run on the same host, a host is also used
+- 2^16 - 1 port numbers

+### Application Layer Protocol

+- types of messages (request, response)
+- message syntax (fields to delineate)
+- message semantics (meaning of field values)
+- rules (when and how to do something)
+- open protocols (RFCs)
+  - Interoperability
+  - HTTP, SMTP
+- Proprietary protocols
+  - Skype, Zoom

+### Transport Service Requirements

+- data integrity
+- throughput
+- timing
+- security

+### TCP vs UDP

+- TCP
+  - reliable transport between sending and receiving process
+  - flow control: sender won't overwhelm receiver
+  - congestion control: throttle sender when network overloaded
+  - connection-oriented: setup required between client and server processes
+  - does not provide: timing, minimum throughput guarantee, security
+- UDP
+  - unreliable data transfer between sending and receiving process
+  - does not provide: reliability, flow control, congestion control, timing, throughput, guarantee, security, or connection setup
+  - why does UDP exist?

 ## Chapter 3 Transport Layer Protocols